 - Time Complexity: O(log n) for each iteration, where

-is the current number, because we are working with the digits of the number. - Space Complexity: O(log n) for the
+nis the current number, because we are working with the digits of the number. - Space Complexity: O(log n) for the

-that stores the previously seen sums.
+Setthat stores the previously seen sums.

 Conclusion

 This simple approach efficiently checks if a number is happy by breaking it down into smaller operations.
-Using Java's HashSet
+Using Java's HashSet, we handle cycles and ensure the algorithm doesn’t run indefinitely.

 #Happy Number in Java #Java Happy Number Algorithm #Sum of Squares of Digits #Cycle Detection in Numbers